Leaked Credentials

 Overview

-When a leaked credential is detected, the Leaked Credentials add-on add-on monitors external sources for compromised credentials and generates a security event in the Harmony Email & Collaboration Administrator Portal, allowing administrators to take immediate action, such as resetting passwords or blocking access, to contain the threat.
+When a leaked credential is detected, the Leaked Credentials add-on monitors external sources for compromised credentials and generates a security event in the Harmony Email & Collaboration Administrator Portal, allowing administrators to take immediate action, such as resetting passwords or blocking access, to contain the threat.

 Key Features